OscarSavolainenDR/EasyQuant/README.md

 BetterQuant is an extension to PyTorch's native neural network quantization library.

 ## Why BetterQuant?
 Neural network quantization is difficult.
 The frameworks aren't easy to navigate, things will fail silently, and good luck creating anything custom.
 I became an expert at dealing with its intricacies and pain points, but nobody should have to go through that.
 Quantization should all Just Work :tm:, and it should be quick and easy!
+If you're a developer, it should all scale well, and just make sense.
 And so was born BetterQuant!

-It is ridiculously easy to get started with, just pip install, import, and it'll immediately all interface seamlessly with your PyTorch code.
+It is super easy to get started with, just pip install, import, and it'll immediately all interface seamlessly with your PyTorch code.

 ## Features
 This library has cool soome features, such as: